areeven/worktest_robot_challenge/README.md

 ---

-Created git repository and added my first init.
+Created a git repository and added my first init.
 Created my .gitignore with some basic values, which I will add to if needed.

 Map structure